LudwigStenberg/PersonalFinanceApp/Documentation.md

                    SATURDAY, DECEMBER 7
 =========================================================

-  Removed InitializeUserData and merged it into HandleLogin
+  Removed InitializeUserData and merged it into HandleSignIn

   Created UserTransactionDataDTO